 There is no specific legislation governing capital gains.
-All capital gains earned by a company are treated as ordinary revenue for tax purposes.
+Except as noted under 'exemptions' below, all capital gains earned by a company are treated as ordinary revenue for tax purposes.
 Capital gains on the sale of investments derived from or in Thailand by a foreign company not carrying on business in Thailand are subject to a tax of 15%, withheld at source by the purchaser, unless otherwise exempt under a double tax treaty.